 How to cite this article:

-Nripendra Mani Sharma and Dr. PK Dasnd.
+Nripendra Mani Sharma, Dr. PK Dasnd.
 Comparison of motor skill performance on selected playing surfaces among field hockey players.
-2017; 4(2): 252-256.
+Int J Phys Educ Sports Health 2017;4(2):252-256.